JeanElsner/dm_robotics_panda/doc/tutorial.rst

                                     observation['panda_tcp_pos'])
      return np.clip(1.0 - goal_distance, 0, 1)

-   reward = rewards.ComputeReward(
+   reward = rewards.ComputeReward(goal_reward)
-       goal_reward,
-       validation_frequency=timestep_preprocessor.ValidationFrequency.ALWAYS)

    panda_env.add_timestep_preprocessors([reward])

 ``ComputeReward`` is a timestep preprocessor that computes a reward based on a callable that takes an observation and returns a scalar which is added to the timestep.
 The callable ``goal_reward`` computes a reward based on the distance between the robot's end-effector and the ball's pose observation which we added above.
-This reward is computed for every timestep.
-Alternatively rewards may also be computed only at the end of an epiode.

 Domain Randomization